kubernetes/enhancements/keps/sig-release/3744-stay-on-supported-go-versions/README.md

 ## Proposal

-Track changes made to the Kubernetes master branch that were required to adopt a new go minor version (go 1.N).
+Track changes made to the default Kubernetes development branch that were required to adopt a new go minor version (go 1.N).
 This typically includes changes like:

 * updates to static analysis tooling to support any go language changes